 In some cases, TMJ arthroscopy is used to diagnose TMJ disorder.
 During this procedure, Dr. Reinblatt will insert a small, thin tube, called a cannula, into the space where the joint is.
 A small camera, called an arthroscope, is inserted through the tube.
 This allows Dr. Reinblatt to see the area more specifically and clearly to determine an exact diagnosis.

 Our BOTOX for TMJ in Westchester is administered directly into the ‘jaw elevator’ muscles.
-For those with TMJD, these muscles are doing a lot more work than they are supposed to.
+For those with TMJ, these muscles are doing a lot more work than they are supposed to.
 The BOTOX injections prevent the muscles from overworking themselves.
 The treatment takes no more than 30 minutes and is usually spread out over a span of several sessions.

 Following your TMJ treatment in White Plains, it is recommended that you use an ice pack or numbing cream, as it is normal for patients to experience a small amount of pain.
 There can be some redness and bruising at the injection site, as well as some muscle weakness.
 While it usually takes several days to feel relief, patients can return to their normal activities right away.
 The only stipulation is that you remain in an upright position for several hours following the procedure to prevent the toxin from spreading to other muscles in the body.

 With over a decade of experience, Dr. Maura Reinblatt is dedicated to delivering the most current, effective treatments to her patients.
 As a double board-certified plastic and general surgeon, she brings a rare combination of surgical precision and aesthetic insight to every procedure.
-Her impressive training includes affiliations with Johns Hopkins University School of Medicine, Mt.
-Sinai School of Medicine, and residency programs at both Harvard and UCLA.
-Known for her warm, approachable demeanor, Dr. Reinblatt prioritizes patient education and open communication to build lasting trust and deliver exceptional outcomes.

-For patients seeking relief from TMJ in Westchester, Dr. Reinblatt offers a highly personalized, non-surgical approach that combines clinical expertise with a deep understanding of facial anatomy.
+For patients seeking relief from TMJ in White Plains, Dr. Reinblatt offers a highly personalized, non-surgical approach that combines clinical expertise with a deep understanding of facial anatomy.
 Her treatments are designed to alleviate jaw tension, reduce discomfort, and improve overall facial harmony—often with the added benefit of aesthetic refinement.
 Whether you're dealing with chronic TMJ symptoms or exploring cosmetic enhancements, Dr. Reinblatt ensures that each treatment plan is tailored to your unique goals and lifestyle.

 Dr. Reinblatt offers non-surgical TMJ treatment using Botox® injections, which help relax overactive jaw muscles, relieve tension, and reduce clenching or grinding.
 This approach provides noticeable relief with minimal downtime.